cseanburns/personal_knowledge_mgmt/src/1a-intro-to-pkm.md

 > not always be perfect, and there are limitations to my knowledge and
 > understanding.

-And here is what Bard told me:
+And here is what Bard told me in 2022:

 > I would describe myself as a large language model, also known as a
 > conversational AI or chatbot trained to be informative and comprehensive.
 I